 After investigating the project, the review panel found that the experiment was “ethically unjustified,” considering the risk it posed to the patients.
 A month later, the Department of Health and Human services official ended the study, 40 years after it first began.

 In 1973, the families of the men involved in the study filed a class-action lawsuit against the government.
 Just a year later, they reached a $10 million out-of-court settlement.
 As part of the agreement, the government granted lifetime medical benefits to the participants as well as burial services.
 In 1975, the men’s wives, widows, and children were included as well.

 The last participant died in 2004 as well as the last widow in 2009.
 However, there are still 11 surviving children of the original participants.
 The program is still in effect today.
 It’s administered by the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention.

 The complicated legacy of the Tuskegee Syphilis Experiment lives on today.
-Black Americans still remember how the government deceived their people all those years ago.
-Providers of all backgrounds have a responsibility to overcome this legacy of distrust to make sure black Americans can get the care they need.
+Black Americans tend to have less access to healthcare than their white counterparts.
+Lack of insurance, provider bias, and economic inequality all play a role, but providers of all backgrounds have a responsibility to overcome this legacy of distrust to make sure black Americans can get the care they need.